joninvski/clojure-tutorial/lesson3.md

   (while true (Thread/sleep 10000))))
 ```

-On my on the 10263 thread the REPL breaks but on your computer the value will be different.
+On my laptop the REPL breaks when reaching the 10263 thread but on your computer the value will be different.

 ```clojure
 10262